Kiyoshika/json-parser-java/README.md

 ## Known Issues
 * Parser may break if keys or values contain escaped quotes
+* Duplicate keys are not checked across null and non-null values
+    * i.e., you can use a duplicate key if it has both a null and non-null value

 ## Basic Usage
 You can also take a look at the tests, but here's some basic usage of the library: